eserlxl/LLMEngine/docs/FAQ.md

 ## Build errors about namespaces
 Ensure all references use `::LLMEngineAPI::ProviderType`.

-## How do I build and run tests quickly?
+## How to build and run tests quickly
 Use CMake out-of-source builds and CTest:
 ```bash
 cmake -S . -B build